athiravipin18/Synthetic-Data-Task/README.md

 #### 1. Load and Clean the Original Dataset

-Load the original dataset dataset.csv, which contains synthetic data with categorical and continuous features.
+Load the original dataset `dataset.csv´, which contains synthetic data with categorical and continuous features.

 #### 2.Characterizing the Original Dataset

-To generate synthetic samples,first analyze the statistical properties of the original dataset:
+To generate synthetic samples,first analyze the statistical properties of the original dataset

-Category1: Calculate the normalized frequency of each category`.
+Category1: Calculate the normalized frequency of each category.
 This helps to replicate the categorical balance in the new data.

 Value1 and Value2: Estimate the mean and standard deviation of these continuous variables using a normal distribution fit .
 These parameters define how the continuous values are distributed in the original dataset.